ahnan4arch/op-docs/Open Peer - Protocol Specification.md

     * Peer contact making the request
     * Client nonce - cryptographically random one time use key
     * Expiry for the one time use token
-    * find mode - "all", "exclusive", "none" - if "all" this client wants any find request to go to this location as well as any others.
+    * Find mode - "all", "exclusive", "none" - if "all" this client wants any find request to go to this location as well as any others.
 In "exclusive" mode, the client only wants find requests to go to this one location and no others and if "none" this location does not wish to be found.
     * Location details
       * Location ID
       * Device ID